-I predict the next tech hubs will have a statement year in 2021: not only with big wins and headlines, but by gaining ground in "ecosystem market share," measurable in part by national shifts in capital deployed, talent hired and deals closed.
+I predict the next tech hubs will not get big wins and headlines, but gain ground in "ecosystem market share," measurable in part by national shifts in capital deployed, talent hired and deals closed.
 There's an interesting roundup of 2020 data here.

 But where will these new tech hubs actually emerge?

 If the census data above is any indication, major regional cities in the south and west will see a boost.
 The established startup communities of Atlanta, Nashville, Raleigh-Durham, Tampa, Miami, Denver, Salt Lake City, Phoenix, and all major cities in Texas will gain ground.
 Get ready to hear a lot about Texas, y’all.

 Vacation towns also stand to benefit, as an influx of remote tech workers seeking a change of scenery could accelerate local startup community growth.
 Years ago, Brad Feld's love for Boulder, CO and his ability to activate local angel capital planted the seeds for what has become a vibrant tech scene.

 Other destinations that could emerge include Park City, UT, Truckee, CA, Honolulu, HI, Burlington, VT, and San Juan, PR.
 Perhaps the startup communities in these cities will grow as Boulder did, or experiments like Summit's Powder Mountain project will breathe new energy into the area.